jmcuneo/a2-shortstack/README.md

     - Element selectors
     - ID selectors
     - Class selectors
-- CSS positioning and styling of the primary visual elements in the application:
+- DONE CSS positioning and styling of the primary visual elements in the application:
-    - Use of either a CSS grid or flexbox for layout
+    - DONE Use of either a CSS grid or flexbox for layout
     - DONE Rules defining fonts for all text used; no default fonts!
 Be sure to use a web safe font or a font from a web service like [Google Fonts](http://fonts.google.com/)
-- CSS defined in a maintainable, readable form, in external stylesheets
+- DONE CSS defined in a maintainable, readable form, in external stylesheets

 JavaScript (4 pts):
-- At minimum, a small amount of front-end JavaScript to get / fetch data from the server; a sample is provided in this repository.
+- DONE At minimum, a small amount of front-end JavaScript to get / fetch data from the server; a sample is provided in this repository.

 Node.js (4 pts):
-- An HTTP Server that delivers all necessary files and data for the application, and also creates the required `Derived Fields` in your data.
+- DONE An HTTP Server that delivers all necessary files and data for the application, and also creates the required `Derived Fields` in your data.
 A starting point is provided in this repository.

 Deliverables